Stanissse/AboutMe/_pages/about.md

 <br><br>
 I’m **Dr. Philipp Zelger**, a researcher in auditory neuroscience and clinical audiology at **Medical University of Innsbruck Austria**.
-My work focuses on understanding and improving hearing through brain-based diagnostics and auditory prosthetics such as cochlear implants.
+My work focuses on understanding and improving hearing rehabilitation through brain-based diagnostics, pupillometry, and auditory implants.

 My research integrates **neurophysiology**, **audiology**, and **speech sciences**, with an emphasis on:
+- Understanding of loudness perception
+- Directional hearing in children and adults
 - Brainstem and cortical auditory evoked potentials (EEG, BERA)
 - Tinnitus and hearing loss mechanisms
 - Cochlear implant rehabilitation
-- fNIRS and multimodal neuroimaging
+- fNIRS, EEG, and multimodal neuroimaging
 - Acoustic and voice analysis in clinical populations

 ---